Khandu Rangnekar

 Rangnekar started his first class career in the Bombay Pentangular and scored a hundred in his first appearance in the Ranji Trophy.
 He played in three Test matches against Australia in 1947–48 without much success.
+During the tour Rangnekar was the only Indian player to publicly criticise the White Australia Policy and the resulting ban on non-white immigration.

 Rangnekar was educated in the Byramji Jeejeebhoy School, St. Xaviers, and did his B.A. at Elphinstone College.
 Between 1939 and 1945 he was one of the best badminton players in India, winning the doubles title at the Indian National Badminton Championship in 1945.

 He won Western India doubles in 1940, 1942, and 1944 and mixed doubles in 1940.
 He was the Thane municipality president in the 1960s.

 He was the vice president of BCCI from 1962–63 to 1969–70, president of Bombay Cricket Association in 1962–63 and the vice president between 1962–63 and 1978–79.

 He worked in the Indian Customs in Bombay and ran a textile store business.
-He died of throat cancer.
+Rangnekar died of throat cancer.